jialing-wu/Personal-webite/content/authors/admin/_index.md

 highlight_name: true

 ---
 I am a first-year Ph.D. student in Engineering Education at The Ohio State University.
-I got my Master of Education at Vanderbilt University, Peabody College.
+I earned my Master of Education at Vanderbilt University, Peabody College.
 I also hold a bachelor’s degree in Mechanical Engineering from Shanghai University, China. <br>
 <br>
-Previously, I did my summer internship in BioInteractive team (Science Education) at [Howard Hughes Medical Institute (HHMI)](https://www.biointeractive.org/).
+Previously, I completed my summer internship with BioInteractive team (Science Education) at [Howard Hughes Medical Institute (HHMI)](https://www.biointeractive.org/).
 I also served as a Research Assistant at [Engineering for Us All](https://e4usa.org).
-From 2017 to 2022, I worked as as a headhunter, recruiting leadership team members for companies in the field of education, consulting, finance, industries, and pharmaceuticals.
-Moreover, I served as a Program Coordinator and Volunteer Teacher at an NGO for migrant children in China.
+From 2017 to 2022, I worked as a headhunter, recruiting leadership team members for companies in the field of education, consulting, finance, industry, and pharmaceuticals.
+Additionally, I served as a Program Coordinator and Volunteer Teacher at an NGO for migrant children in China.